niolabs/docs/docs/api/services.md

 ## Get API

-The get API returns a JSON body with information about a service based on its name.
+The Get API returns a JSON body with information about a service based on its name.
 The following example gets the information for the service `SimulateAndLog`.

     curl -XGET 'http://localhost:8181/services/SimulateAndLog' --user 'Admin:Admin'